M-o-a-T/qbroker/doc/qbroker.rst

     A JSON variant which can encode select Python objects.
 See `qbroker.codec.json_obj` on how to encode your own objects.

+  * application/json+repr

+    Like json+obj, but non-encodeable objects are represented as dicts instead of triggering an error.

   * text/plain

     UTF-8 data.